Head Coach - 6th Season

-In her second season as head coach of the Bulldog program in 2012, Union finished with an 11-6-1 overall record, 6-2-1 in the AAC.
-For the second straight season, the Lady Bulldogs advanced to the semifnals of the Appalachian Athletic Conference Tournament, bowing out to the eventual tournament champion for the second straight year.
+- In her second season as head coach of the Bulldog program in 2012, Union finished with an 11-6-1 overall record, 6-2-1 in the AAC.
+For the second straight season, the Lady Bulldogs advanced to the semifinals of the Appalachian Athletic Conference Tournament, bowing out to the eventual tournament champion for the second straight year.

-Several of Mendes players earned accolades for performance on and off the pitch at the end of the 2012 season.
+- Several of Mendes players earned accolades for performance on and off the pitch at the end of the 2012 season.
 Dalmedico was named the AAC Offensive Player of the Year, while fellow sophomore Helen Weber won the league's Golden Boot Award.

-In all, five Lady Bulldogs earned spots on the All-AAC teams.
+- In all, five Lady Bulldogs earned spots on the All-AAC teams during the 2012 season.
 Several players were honored for their work in the classroom, as well, as five student-athletes earned spots on the All-AAC Academic Team, while four were named to the 2012 Capital One Academic All-District Women's Soccer College Division First Team.

-In her first season at the helm of the program in 2011, Union posted a 10-8 overall mark, 4-3 in the AAC, and advanced to the semifinals of the 2011 AAC Tournament.
+- In her first season at the helm of the program in 2011, Union posted a 10-8 overall mark, 4-3 in the AAC, and advanced to the semifinals of the 2011 AAC Tournament.

-Mendes is no stranger to Union College nor to the Bulldogs as she played on the women's soccer team from 2001-04, helping the Bulldogs to back-to-back NAIA National Tournament appearances in 2002 and 2003.
+- Mendes is no stranger to Union College nor to the Bulldogs as she played on the women's soccer team from 2001-04, helping the Bulldogs to back-to-back NAIA National Tournament appearances in 2002 and 2003.

-The Campinas, Brazil native ranks eighth in program history in goals scored (33), ninth in assists (23) and eighth in points (89).
-A four-time All-Conference selection, Mendes was named the Appalachian Athletic Conference Player of the Year in 2004.
+- The Campinas, Brazil native ranks 10th in program history in assists (23), 12th in points (89) and 14th in in goals scored (33).
+A four-time all-conference selection, Mendes was named the Appalachian Athletic Conference Player of the Year in 2004.
 She was also recognized as a NAIA All-American honorable mention in 2002, 2003 and 2004.